 If you have employees, your business portion of payroll taxes is deductible to you.
 This does not include amounts withheld from employee pay for federal income taxes or for FICA taxes (Social Security and Medicare tax).

-For example, if you have a total of $5,000 that you have withheld from employees for FICA tax, you must pay an additional $5,000 as your employer portion.
-Your employer portion is deductible as a tax on your business tax return
+For example, if you have a total of $5,000 that you have withheld from employees for FICA tax, you must pay an additional $5,000 as your employer portion from your own funds.
+Your employer portion is deductible as a tax on your business tax return.

-Self-employment taxes are paid by business owners for Social Security/Medicare benefits.
+Self-employment taxes are paid by business owners for Social Security and Medicare benefits.
 The amount is based on the profit of the company, but the business does not pay these taxes; they are paid on the individual's personal tax return.

 Like FICA taxes paid by employees, self-employment taxes are not deductible.
 But, as part of the calculation for your self-employment tax, you can deduct half of the amount of the tax as part of the calculation for your personal adjusted gross income.